edward-jazzhands/edward-jazzhands.github.io/_posts/2025-02-21-building-a-home-nas.md

 <a href="{{ site.cloudinary.url }}v1/1_building_a_nas_array/13_truenas"><img src="{{ site.cloudinary.url }}v1/1_building_a_nas_array/13_truenas" alt="TrueNAS up and running!
 (Photo taken after I've been using it a while)"></a>
 *TrueNAS up and running!
 (Photo taken after I've been using it a while)*

-And that's it!
+At last, my server is working.
 If you're wondering about the whole Steam games being on the NAS array - that will be the topic of another article.
 (I will link that here when I finish it).
 For now, I hope you enjoyed reading this and maybe learned something from it.